 Lafayette is a medium-sized city located in the state of Colorado.
-With a population of 27,729 people and six constituent neighborhoods, Lafayette is the 26th largest community in Colorado.
+With a population of 31,002 people and seven constituent neighborhoods, Lafayette is the 26th largest community in Colorado.

 Housing costs in Lafayette are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Also of interest is that Lafayette has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Lafayette is also a city of artists.
 Lafayette has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lafayette’s character.

 Telecommuters are a relatively large percentage of the workforce: 20.05% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.